-When a faculty member must be absent from class for any reason, he or she is responsible for notifying the department head or coordinator as soon as practical and for making proper arrangements for classes.
-It is normally preferable to have another faculty member teach the classes, but if this arrangement cannot be made, students should be given specific and meaningful assignments, such as library research, group work, or work in the Center for Academic Success.
-(The Library or Center for Academic Success should be notified if students are to attend as a group.)
+45 46 responsible for notifying the department head or coordinator as soon as practical and for making proper arrangements for classes.
+It is normally preferable to have another faculty member teach the classes, but if this arrangement cannot be made, students should be given specific and meaningful assignments, such as library research, group work, or work in the Learning CenterCenter for Academic Success.
+(The Library or Learning Support Center Center for Academic Success should be notified if students are to attend as a group.)
 Class dismissal with no assignment to replace class time is inappropriate.